chekromlek/FlutterPhotoMeta/README.md

 It's required you to have a unix like platform or at least a platform that support run make command if you will to use the predefine command to generate protobuf.

-To generate protobuf code run command `make genproto`, then start the fullter app with `flutter run`.
+To generate protobuf code run command `make genproto`, then start the flutter app with `flutter run`.

 ## Key features ##